johbot1/CS410-Lab-1-Juicing/README.md

 - Download the files
 - Navigate to the directory you have the files, and run the following Ant build command `ant build`
-- After it has built, run the following to begin the program `ant run`
+- After it has built, run the following to begin the program `ant`